State continuity of the Baltic states: Property

 After the 1940 occupation, there were issues related to the property of Baltic citizens abroad.
 The majority of foreign states refused to send Baltic ships in their ports to the Soviet Union.
-The Soviet government brought lawsuits against Canada, Ireland, the United Kingdom and the United States without results.
-American and British courts did not recognise the Soviet authority to the property of Baltic nationals.
-However, states gave Baltic legations and consulates to the Soviet Union.
-With some of transfers were stated that the process did not involve legal title.
+The Soviet government brought lawsuits against Canada, Ireland, the United Kingdom, and the United States without results.
+American and British courts did not recognize the Soviet authority to the property of Baltic nationals.
+However, states gave Baltic legations and consulates to the Soviet Union, although some of transfers stipulated that the process did not involve legal title.

 At the end of the Second World War, the building housing the Estonian Legation in Berlin was placed under guardianship by the German authorities.
 On 23 September 1991, a German court lifted that guardianship and restored the property to Estonia.

 Liabilities

 On 4 December 1991, leaders of the "constituent republics" of the Soviet Union (which ceased to exist a few weeks later) signed the treaty on the division of the Soviet foreign debt.
 The three independent Baltic countries refused to participate in the process, and never signed the treaty.
 In 1993, the Russian Federation announced it would alone be responsible for the debt.